Description

 AveDuration:

-• The average time in days below previous high water mark over 5 years of iShares Currency Hedged MSCI United Kingdom ETF is 113 days, which is smaller, thus better compared to the benchmark SPY (123 days) in the same period.
+• The average days under water over 5 years of iShares Currency Hedged MSCI United Kingdom ETF is 113 days, which is lower, thus better compared to the benchmark SPY (123 days) in the same period.

 Performance (YTD)